LucasLudovic/A-Maze-D/ReadMe.md

 # Amazed

 Amazed is a C project designed to simulate a scenario where a certain number of mice need to traverse through various rooms to reach the exit, ensuring each room is visited by only one mouse at a time.
-The objective is to reach the exit with the fewest possible moves, utilizing Dijkstra's algorithm for pathfinding.
+The objective is to reach the exit with the fewest possible moves, utilizing Breadth-first search algorithm for pathfinding.

 ## Input Format